*M.A.Ed. in Curriculum and Instruction within Elementary Education

-Powerful teaching results from the interplay of in-depth knowledge of, inquiry into, and reflection upon: (a) children and child development, (b) teaching and learning processes in general and in specific content areas, and (c) the children themselves and the contexts of their lives at home and at school.
+Powerful teaching results from the interplay of in-depth knowledge of, an inquiry into, and reflection upon: (a) children and child development, (b) teaching and learning processes in general and in specific content areas, and (c) the children themselves and the contexts of their lives at home and at school.
 The Elementary Education Program is designed to support the development of a strong knowledge base across all of these areas.
-The mission of the Elementary Education Program Faculty and Staff is to:

 - Identify and recruit talented and knowledgeable elementary teacher candidates, especially from diverse linguistic and cultural backgrounds.